 Here you will find resources to help you plan individual lessons, themes, and even entire courses.
 And of course we’d love to hear what you’ve found valuable and what questions or suggestions you might have.
-Please get in touch with us, and start a conversation at email@example.com or on Twitter @bcesn.
+Please get in touch with us to start a conversation at [email protected] or on Twitter @bcesn.

 Maybe you have an open week, class session, or 15 minutes and you want to insert a lesson.
 Here are some ready-made lesson plans covering the entire chronological period of the class and drawing mostly from material found on the site.